SingularisArt/Website/content/post/note-taking-with-latex-part-1.md

 ---
-title:        	"Note Taking with LaTeX: Part 1"
+title:        	"Note Taking with LaTeX: Part I (Basics)"
 author:       	"Hashem A. Damrah"
 introduction: 	"This post talks about how I take notes with LaTeX: Part 1"
 date:         	2021-09-07T02:45:27-07:00
-description:  	"I go over using NeoVim and LaTeX to take notes with, but I specifically talk about talking notes with Mathematics"
+description:    "I go over using NeoVim and LaTeX to take notes with, but I specifically talk about talking notes with Mathematics."
 draft: 		 	    false
 comments:		    true
-cover:			"/posts/images/code-with-latex.png"
+cover:			    "/posts/images/note-taking-with-latex-part-1.png"
 toc:			      true
 tags:         	["note taking", "series"]
+categories:   	["neovim"]
 ---